puck/catalystcloud-docs/source/database.rst

 to perform a variety of different tasks.
 You could have it run on standby and periodically update to keep up to date with the master.
 Or you could use it to run your queries so that the master isn't burdened with the load of large operations.
-The tool is uses of a replica are very flexible to suit your needs.
+The uses of a replica are very flexible and can be made to suit your needs.

 While similar to a backup, a replica is very different.
-The main difference between the two is that, a backup takes what is essentially a snapshot, of your current database and stores away a list of commands and values able to restore a new instance to the that snapshot's point in time.
+The main difference between the two is that, a backup takes what is essentially a snapshot, of your current database and stores away a list of commands and values able to restore a new instance to that snapshot's point in time.
 While a replica will be a full copy of your database when created and from there is an independent database instance.
 It can then be set up to receive updates or perform a number of functions as mentioned earlier.